-The purpose of this initial dig was to discover as much as possible about what lies there, to ensure that the archaeology is not damaged or disturbed by the building of the new Welcome Centre, and vice versa.
-They dug a series of trenches that brought to light an incredible amount of 20th century services as well as a good number of burials from the post-reformation parish graveyard.
+The purpose of this initial dig was to discover as much as possible about what lay there, to ensure that the archaeology was not damaged or disturbed by the building of the new Welcome Centre, and vice versa.
+A series of trenches was dug that brought to light an incredible amount of 20th century services as well as a good number of burials from the post-reformation parish graveyard.
 As many of these burials were closer to the surface than expected, it was decided that a full site excavation was needed in order to remove and reinter these burials in the North Churchyard.

 The second and full site excavation began in the summer of 2017.
 Most of the graves uncovered date from the 1750-1850s when the site served as the parish graveyard and they represent the full range of the town population from infants to elderly people.
 Some of the artefacts found dating to this period include a decorated clay pipe, ornate coffins with metal plates on top, and several coins.
 Earlier burials were also uncovered; a 13th century grave was found with the prospect of Norman and Roman burials as well.